 Research shows that 80% of consumers are open to returning to gyms.
-This means that fitness studios have an opportunity to capture a large share of the market.
-But, in order to compete, you must integrate technology into your fitness facility to provide an exceptional experience.
+This means that sports training facilities have an opportunity to capture a large share of the market.
+But, in order to compete, you must integrate technology into your facility to provide an exceptional experience.

 Kevin MacCauley sat down with Trainer Jim Adams, host of the Masters in Fitness Business Podcast to discuss technology in brick and mortar fitness studios and clubs.
 From that conversation, here are three ways you can get started.

-3 Ways to Integrate Technology in your Fitness Business
+3 Ways to Integrate Technology in your Sports & Fitness Business

 1. Athlete Progressions